Air Force Tuition Assistance (MilTA) pays up to 100% of tuition for taking college courses while on active duty.

 - You are no longer required to obtain your supervisor's signature on your MilTA form; however, you are expected to discuss your schedule with your supervisor to ensure that participation has his/her support.

-If you receive a grade of incomplete from a school, you have as much time as the school allows you to clear the incomplete or 12 months from the end of the term, whichever comes first, to clear the incomplete.
+If you get a grade of incomplete from a school, you have as much time as the school allows you to clear the incomplete or 12 months from the end of the term, whichever comes first, to clear the incomplete.
 If you fail to provide a grade that clears the incomplete by that time, you must pay back any tuition assistance to the AF.